SSkipr/AeronauticaHelper/README.md

 ### 2. **Installing Dependencies**

-**Normally, the program will install any required libraries for you upon first launch.** However, if you want to install the libraries yourself, please follow the instructions below.
+**Normally, the program will install any required libraries for you upon first launch.** However, if it doesn't, please follow the instructions below.

 In your terminal or command prompt, run: